mqttjs/mqtt-packet/README.md

   * `packet`, when a new packet is parsed, according to [packets](#packets)
   * `error`, if an error happens

-The only allowed option is `{ encoding: 'binary' }` which will block the automatic parsing of all the strings in the package.
-Instead, the strings will remain 'raw', i.e. a `Buffer`.

 <a name="parse">
 #### Parser.parse(buffer)